-In any other case than the one mentioned above, you need to make sure whether you need to apply for an extension for your residence permit or not.
-Fulbright Finland staff can be in contact with Migri to find this out for you.
+If you wish to stay in Finland in another purpose than as a tourist, you need to make sure whether you need to apply for an extension for your residence permit or not.
+The Fulbright Finland Foundation staff can be in contact with Migri to find this out for you.

 - Information on whether your host has agreed to extend your visit (and provide housing for you for the extended time in case you are a scholar grantee)

 - Plans for funding the extended period of time in Finland

 After we have received this information from you, we will contact the Finnish Immigration Service to make sure whether you need to apply for an extension of the residence permit or not.
 We will also inform our U.S. program partner about the intended extension.
 Lastly, we will send your request for the approval of the Executive Committee of the Fulbright Finland Board of Directors.

 Staying as a tourist in Finland

 - Funding sources listed on the Fulbright Finland website

 - Consult also your host university staff members on information for funding